 - To identify opportunities for conservation, restoration, enhancement or renewal as appropriate and provide strategic guidelines and recommendations for each landscape type to guide development and landscape management decisions; (this may include environmental improvements or improvement of public access or facilitating a range of appropriate recreational facilities).
 To state what it is about this landscape type that requires protection and why.

 - To promote awareness of landscape character and the importance of landscape conservation, enhancement and restoration

 As part of the Torbay LCA process we organised two Stakeholder workshops.
 The first workshop (July 2008) discussed the initial findings of the assessment, and reviewed the draft description of the Landscape Character Type (LCT) identified.
 The second workshop (September 2008) sought to analyse the sensitivities (with the development of a ‘sensitivity matrix’) of each Area of Local Character (AOLC) in accordance with the LCA brief.

 The Torbay LCA is split into two parts:

 - Part 1: Covers the natural and man made influences on the character of the area, and identifies the individual landscape character types and how these fit within the national, regional and local context.
 It includes detailed descriptions and key characteristics of the Landscape Character Types (LCTs), which summarise the consistent characteristics identified across various individual Areas of Local Character (AOLCs).

 - Part 2: A separate document, addresses the sensitivity and capacity of the landscape to accommodate change.

 The Final Reports (Part 1 and 2) and the associated Landscape Character Map for Torbay is available to view download (see Related Documents).

-Please contact us at LDF@torbay.gov.uk if you have any queries.
+Please contact us using the details at the bottom of this page if you have any queries.